Shadow Blade: Reception

-Shadow Blade's reception has been almost universally positive, with the lowest score currently being 70 out of 100 on Metacritic.
-As of this writing, Shadow Blade holds an aggregate score of 81 (again, out of 100.)
-Shadow Blade also made AppStore's Editor's Choice in the week of its release.
+Shadow Blade's reception was generally positive, with an average of 81 out of 100 on Metacritic.
+Shadow Blade was also the Apple App Store's Editor's Choice in the week of its release.

-VideoGamer gives Shadow Blade 9 out of 10, saying: Easily one of the better mobile games in recent memory, Shadowblade is a shining beacon and a stinging lesson to other developers.
+VideoGamer gave Shadow Blade 9 out of 10, writing, "Easily one of the better mobile games in recent memory, Shadowblade is a shining beacon and a stinging lesson to other developers.
 This is the bar.
-Now you try and raise it.
+Now you try and raise it."

-An example portion of a review, from Littlehampton Gazette, includes: Shadow Blade plays like a new ninja graduate slashing and spinning out of the blocks, intent on redefining your impression of the very best action platformers gone before.
-Drawing on the ying[sic] and disposing of the yang from similar games gone by, it slices through any new year gaming apathy you may still be harbouring to deliver a visceral, if depressingly brief, digital distraction.
-It controls like a dream, offers obvious style and panache through its martial arts execution, and is all underpinned by glorious level design that keeps the blood pumping through your palms as you try to dispatch every enemy on screen and reach your goal.
-There’s drama, great design and drool-worthy danger at the end of every digit swipe - just cut to the chase and download this razor-sharp slice ‘em up.
+Littlehampton Gazette wrote, "Shadow Blade plays like a new ninja graduate slashing and spinning out of the blocks, intent on redefining your impression of the very best action platformers gone before. ...
+There’s drama, great design and drool-worthy danger at the end of every digit swipe - just cut to the chase and download this razor-sharp slice ‘em up."

-Some critics have praised the game's touch controls; 148Apps writes: Shadow Blade is a stylish trial platformer that's hard to put down thanks in large part to its intuitive touchscreen controls.
+Some critics have praised the game's touch controls; 148Apps wrote, "Shadow Blade is a stylish trial platformer that's hard to put down thanks in large part to its intuitive touchscreen controls."